jackrabbithanna/civicrm_entity_custom_values/README.md

 Entity data structure still a work in progress...but loading works, and saving and deleting won't be a problem...

-Working right now to get this working with Drupal forms, then Rules, then we'll see what can or needs be done about rules...
+Working right now to get this working with Drupal forms, then Rules, then we'll see what can or needs be done about Views...